IntelligentDDS/ShareAD/README.md

 ## Note

-We are currently refactoring the code including a rename and new techniques of our work.
+We are currently refactoring the code, including a library rename and a more easy-to-use interface to apply new techniques of our work.
 If you find any issues, please feel free to e-mail us.

 ## Start